Skip to main content

 A NORC project aims to bring more voices to the table concerning equity in rural settings.

-The Spencer Foundation recognizes that there is a stark knowledge gap between what is known about educational equity in rural and urban schools, respectively.
-With 20% of American children attending rural schools, the need for place-based, equity-centered research is significant.
-The foundation issued a research grant allowing NORC at the University of Chicago to explore new ways of framing and evaluating the intersection of racial and spatial equity in rural education research, policy, and practice.
+The Spencer Foundation recognizes that there is a stark knowledge gap between what is known about educational outcomes by group in rural and urban schools, respectively.
+With 20% of American children attending rural schools, the need for place-based, research is significant.
+The foundation issued a research grant allowing NORC at the University of Chicago to explore new ways of framing and evaluating the intersection of space and population characteristics in rural education research, policy, and practice.

 To support equitable educational change in rural schools, NORC is partnering with rural scholars at three partner universities—Kansas State, Clemson, and East Carolina—to conduct regional, community-based focus groups across the country and identify resources, policies, and innovative practices already underway in rural communities.
-The study will document the diverse experiences and perspectives of indigenous elders and scholars, Black and Latinx community leaders, and others who are dismantling racial injustice in rural places but go unnoticed in rural education research.
+The study will document the experiences and perspectives of indigenous elders and scholars, community leaders, and others who are addressing the divergent outcomes n rural places but go unnoticed in rural education research.

-NORC will also conduct a comprehensive literature review of the last 20 years of rural education research to identify equity research in the field.
-It will be paired with policy analysis from the same timeframe to produce a clear-eyed view of past rural research, associated legislation, and educational practices to help bring about a more equitable future.
+NORC will also conduct a comprehensive literature review of the last 20 years of rural education research to identify salient themes in the field.
+It will be paired with policy analysis from the same timeframe to produce a clear-eyed view of past rural research, associated legislation, and educational practices to help bring about a more just future.

 Result